The Difference Between Conventional and Inverter Generators

 Looking Into the Future!

-The state-of-the-art technology was very expensive several years ago.
-However, prices have dropped significantly on small recreational generators.
-They are extremely popular with RV enthusiasts and tailgaters.
+This state-of-the-art technology was very expensive several years ago.
+However, prices have dropped significantly on small recreational generators, making these generators popular with RV enthusiasts and tailgaters alike.